 Finding the Best Places to Retire Since 2006!

-Cows graze in pastures, and local farmers still plant beans, corn and squash, and magnolia trees.
+Cows graze in pastures, and local farmers still plant beans, corn, squash, and magnolia trees.
 Hickory trees dot the landscape.
 Even the cute main street is lined with iconic Bradford pear trees.
 Merchants include a garden shop, a candy store, a music store and charming cafes.
-During October, town center lamp posts are decorated as scarecrows.
+During October, the town center's old fashioned lamp posts are decorated as scarecrows.
 The Fall Festival is a favorite event, as is April's Holi Festival of Colors at the Hare Krishna farm.
 The farmers' market has fresh dairy and produce for sale, but locals often travel to Gainesville for shopping and services.
-Alachua has grown by 10% in the last decade, and many newer homes are brick ranch ramblers.
+Alachua has grown 10% during the last decade, and many newer homes are brick ranch ramblers.

-Residents are within minutes of some large fresh water natural springs, including Poe Springs, Blue Springs (a designated manatee refuge) and Ginnie Springs (known for its diving caves).
+Residents are within minutes of some large, warm fresh water natural springs, including Poe Springs, Blue Springs (a designated manatee refuge) and Ginnie Springs (known for its diving caves).
 Nearby San Falesco State Park and Oleno State Park are also draws.
 In particular, Oleno features sinkholes, sandhills, hardwood hammocks and nature trails.

 Population: 11,000 (city proper)